DavidHuji/CLEVR-ER/README.md

 # CLEVR-ER - A relational synthetic dataset with liquids

-The focus of this dataset is to enable diagnosis of relations understanding.
-This project creates synthetic data similar to CLEVR, only it supports later versions of Blender (2.93 <= v <= 3.0.0) and allows liquid properties for the objects created for relations predictions.
-It also suppurt a few other sort of relation as comperative relations and spatial relations.
+CLEVR-ER is a dataset for diagnosis of relations understanding.
+It creates synthetic data similar to CLEVR but it adds relational information between the objects.
+It suppurts 6 sorts of relation as comperative relations and spatial relations as well as action and liquid-based relations (see the table bellow for the exact relations).
+It supports advanced versions of Blender (2.93 <= v <= 3.0.0).
 For more details, see our [G-Slides](https://docs.google.com/presentation/d/18cVUpvwEqYvGGdlF3Xw5WhNWMEfh4aGvlJjgJAnGhG0/edit?usp=sharing)

 # Download